unlock-protocol/docs/docs/governance/roadmap.md

 These are opportunities we will eventually work on, based on user demand or available bandwidth.

-### Smart contracts

-- Multichain governance: how can decisions approved by the DAO can "travel" to L2 and side-chains

-### Locksmith

-- Cross chain purchasers (allowing someone to purchase a membership from a network on another network)

 ### Unlock App

 - Apple Pay/Google Pay support

 ### Tooling

-- Github actions to replace CircleCi (partial ✅)
 - Better integration tests
-- refactored subgraphs
 - IPFS front-end (partial ✅)